valeriapolozun/udacity_azure_ml/README.md

 # Parameter sampling

-RandomParameterSampler was used as based on experience the random sampling provides good results without the need of using the entire grid search.
+RandomParameterSampler was used as based on experience the random sampling provides good results without the need of screening the entire grid space.
-It is cost and time efficient way of finding the optimal hyperparameters.
+It is cost and time efficient way for finding the optimal hyperparameters.
 I had the following hyperparameters to fine-tune:
 - C, which stands for inverse of regularization strength : uniform search applied between 0 and 100
 - max_iter, which stands for the max number of iterations until it converges : possible values of 50, 75, 100, 150